LaunchCodeEducation/liftoff/src/modules/demo-projects/expense-tracker/index.rst

 - Build out email functionality – reports can be emailed, users can reset passwords via email
 - Redesign the front end

-**Blockers:** Paul’s project can be considered complete.
+**Blockers:** Paul's project can be considered complete.
 He has a working version that contains all the features he originally aimed to include.
 His next step would be to deploy his project.
 He looked into multiple services to host and deploy his project, however he is currently blocked